Home » Appetizer Recipes » Virginia White Sauce (Salsa)

 Virginia White Sauce (Salsa)

-A Norfolk city favorite, this Virginia White Sauce is a thick and creamy sauce that became a popular dip at a favorite local Mexican restaurant!
+A Norfolk city favorite, this Virginia White Sauce is a creamy sauce that became a popular dip at a favorite local Mexican restaurant!

 A LOCAL RECIPE FOR WHITE SALSA